GeauxWeisbeck4/andrews-oldblog/src/blog/2022-07-23-you-know-what-would-be-fuckin-crazy.md

 ---
-title: You Know What Would Be Fuckin' Crazy?
+title: Day 16 - You Know What Would Be Fuckin' Crazy?
 description: Could something this simple work so well?
 Here goes the launching of Tar Heel Window Washin' - 'The Hardest Workin' Washers in the Whole Damn State'